-Mai ntaining independent judgment Miti igating conflicts of interest 2 Board and committees retain independent advisors whenever required Ø Directors must disclose potential conflict of interests to Board Chair, independent lead director and corporate secretary 0 Director independence is annually assessed as part of our director nomination, Board evaluation, and annual individual questionnaire process, consistent with National Policy 58-201 Corporate Governance Guidance Ø Potential conflicts of interest are disclosed by each director as part of the director nomination, director evaluation, director questionnaire processes 0 All directors must advise the Board Chair, independent lead director, CEO and corporate secretary immediately of any changes that could affect their independence 0 Directors are subject to our code and conduct policies, including in respect of conflicts and related matters Ø Directors must immediately advise the Board Chair, independent lead director, CEO and corporate secretary prior to accepting a directorship on any public company, including any potential Board interlock.
-Each proposed appointment is reviewed by the HRC Ø Directors must annually and throughout the year formally disclose any outside Boards and other significant relationships, including those that pose a conflict to their obligations as a director Ø None of our nominated directors receive or have received, directly or indirectly, compensation from Keyera other than for services as a director, as described at page 44 0 Directors must recuse themselves from any discussion, decision and/or voting on any matter in which the director may have an actual or potential conflict of interest
+Maintaining independent judgment Mitigating conflicts of interest 2 Board and committees retain independent advisors whenever required or appropriate Ø Directors must disclose potential conflict of interests to Board Chair, independent lead director and Corporate Secretary Ø Director independence is annually assessed as part of our director nomination, Board evaluation, and annual individual questionnaire process, consistent with National Policy 58-201 Corporate Governance Guidance Ø Potential conflicts of interest are disclosed by each director as part of the director nomination, director evaluation, director questionnaire processes Ø All directors must advise the Board Chair, independent lead director, CEO and Corporate Secretary immediately of any changes that could affect their independence Ø Directors are subject to our Code and conduct policies, including in respect of conflicts and related matters Ø Directors must immediately advise the Board Chair, independent lead director, CEO and Corporate Secretary prior to accepting a directorship on any public company, including any potential Board interlock.
+Each proposed appointment is reviewed by the GSC Ø Directors must annually and throughout the year formally disclose any outside Board positions they hold and other significant relationships, including those that pose a conflict to their obligations as a director

+None of our nominated directors receive or have received, directly or indirectly, compensation from Keyera other than for services as a director, or as described herein.

+Directors must recuse themselves from any discussion, decision and/or voting on any matter in which the director may have an actual or potential conflict of interest